Types of Chemical Reactions : Core Concepts

-Double replacement Reaction
+Double replacement Reaction (Double displacement Reaction)

 An example of a double-replacement reaction is the reaction between Lead nitrate and Potassium iodide.
 The lead cation and potassium cation switch places.

 Precipitation and neutralization are both double replacement reactions.
 These reactions both result in two completely new compounds through double replacement.
 A precipitation reaction occurs when two soluble compounds mix to form an insoluble solid.
 The solid that separates from the solution is called the precipitant.
-A classic example of a precipitation reaction is Silver nitrate’s reaction with Potassium chloride, which forms silver chloride, a white solid.
+A classic example of a precipitation reaction is silver nitrate’s reaction with potassium chloride, which forms silver chloride, a white solid.

 Video of a Precipitation Reaction